AK-Homberger/NMEA2000-SeatalkNG-AlarmBuzzer/README.md

 # NMEA2000-SeatalkNG-AlarmBuzzer
-This is exteranal buzzer for NMEA2000 / SeaTalk-NG Alarms.
+This is external buzzer for NMEA2000 / SeaTalk-NG Alarms.

 See Canboat project for PGN details and alarm types (LOOKUP_SEATALK_ALARM_ID and PGN 65288): https://github.com/canboat/canboat/blob/master/analyzer/pgn.h